 The truth is that we are loved for one reason… we exist.
 We are supposed to live in the context of family.
 We relate with Him knowing we are righteous (because He says we are) and accepted.
 We are known.
-Some of you need to know that one thing today.
-You are known.

 Can we decide to throw off fear and the need for self preservation, learning instead how to live from inheritance and rest?
 What would it look like if we really trusted Him as our Dad who is always there, always attentive, never condemning, desiring to watch us reach our full potential?
 Isn’t that what we want for our own children, for them to live loved and to live without limits?

 It’s the opportunity of a lifetime to choose this kind of life, trusting Him, knowing He has our best interests in mind and realizing that we don’t have to figure everything out ourselves.

 Until you go to be with Him, He’s wearing that bracelet with your name on it.